Elevator Sweep - Guard

 Clinch (Aggressive Opponent)

 Most martial arts rely heavily on the use of strikes to defeat the opponent.
-This strategy may work against a smaller opponent, but is very risky against a larger, more athletic opponent who could potentially knock you out each time you put yourself in range to strike them.
-The best strategy is to establish a clinch and take the fight to the ground where you can conserve energy, neutralize strikes, and win the fight with ease.
-The key to establishing a clinch on an aggressive opponent is to understand that there are two safe distances in a fight: all the way out, or all the way in.
+This strategy may work against a smaller opponent but is very risky against a larger, more athletic opponent who could just as easily knock you out every time you put yourself in range to strike them.
+The best strategy is to establish a clinch and take the fight to the ground where you can preserve energy, neutralize punches, and win the fight with ease.
+The key to establishing a clinch on an aggressive opponent is to understand that there are two safe distances in a fight: all the way out or all the way in.

-Click here to view on gracieuniversity.com
+Click here to view lesson at gracieuniversity.com

-Click here to view on gracieuniversity.com
+Click here to view lesson at gracieuniversity.com

 We look forward to seeing you soon!